A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 Get expert valuation and more.

-Valuing IP assets can be a complex challenge.
-Whether to value intellectual property assets for a transition or reorganization, to resolve a dispute, or to evaluate a business idea, expert valuation can support and advance your business goals.
+Valuing IP assets can be complex and challenging.
+Whether valuing intellectual property assets for a transition or reorganization, to resolve a dispute, or to evaluate a business idea, expert valuation can support and advance your business goals.

 Expert Witness Services